cag170030/AMM/README.md

 5. ~~Add space between publications to make list more readable~~ (done)

 ## To discuss
-1. In people.html, should all the profile pics be the same square size?
-Or is it okay the way it is?
+1. ~~In people.html, should all the profile pics be the same square size?
+Or is it okay the way it is?~~ (It was looking shabby, so I went ahead and converted them all to square profile pics.)
 2. What do you think of the font across the site?
 3. We can discuss domain names--I've found that Google Domains is very easy and cheap.
 Maybe we can choose a .org or .edu?